 Home health care, hospice care, optional coverage required — Standards, limitations, restrictions — Rules — Medicare supplemental contracts excluded.

-(1) Every insurer entering into or renewing extended health insurance governed by this chapter shall offer optional coverage for home health care and hospice care for persons who are homebound and would otherwise require hospitalization.
+(1) Every health care service contractor entering into or renewing a group health care service contract governed by this chapter shall offer optional coverage for home health care and hospice care for persons who are homebound and would otherwise require hospitalization.
 Such optional coverage need only be offered in conjunction with a policy that provides payment for hospitalization as a part of health care coverage.

 (2) Home health care and hospice care coverage offered under subsection (1) of this section shall conform to the following standards, limitations, and restrictions in addition to those set forth in chapters 70.126 and 70.127 RCW:

 (a) The coverage may include reasonable deductibles, coinsurance provisions, and internal maximums;